d1ceward/xlsx-parser/README.md

 :warning: Warning : This shard is still in development, this may have lots of bugs !

+:rocket: Suggestions for improvement/new use cases are welcome.

 ## Installation

 1. Add the dependency to your `shard.yml`: